K15t/webpack-build/README.md

 * Executes the TypeScript compiler and transpile it to the desired EcmaScripts version
 * Replace all placeholder defined as envProperties
 * In case your project has a index.html it will be copied to the target folder
-* In case your project has a asset folder all included assets will be copied to the target folder
+* In case your project has an asset folder all included assets will be copied to the target folder
 * Removes all unused code parts
 * Compress and ugligfy the code